renaudjmathieu/MyApp/README.md

 ## :teacher: Learn More

-To learn **Azure Static Web Apps**, check out the [Static Web Apps!](https://www.azurestaticwebapps.dev/) website, the [Azure Static Web Apps learning path](https://learn.microsoft.com/en-us/training/paths/azure-static-web-apps/) and the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview).
+To learn **Azure Static Web Apps**, check out the [Static Web Apps!](https://www.azurestaticwebapps.dev/) web app, the [Azure Static Web Apps learning path](https://learn.microsoft.com/en-us/training/paths/azure-static-web-apps/) and the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview).

 To learn **React**, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) and the [React documentation](https://reactjs.org/).

-This website was built from scratch, without using <code>create-react-app</code> and by configuring Webpack and Babel manually.
+This web app was built from scratch, without using <code>create-react-app</code> and by configuring Webpack and Babel manually.
 For more infos, check out this article from [Prateek Srivastava](https://medium.com/@prateeksrt) on how to [setup React with Webpack and Babel](https://medium.com/age-of-awareness/setup-react-with-webpack-and-babel-5114a14a47e9).

 Check out this article from [FAM](https://famzil.medium.com) to learn how to make a [Dark Mode in React](https://levelup.gitconnected.com/dark-mode-in-react-533faaee3c6e) and how to switch from dark to light mode.

 ## :judge: Attributions

-This website makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.
+This web app makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-This website was built using these products :
+This web app was built using these products :

 [<img src="https://powerapps.microsoft.com/images/application-logos/svg/powerbi.svg" width="50">][powerbi]
 [<img src="https://ms-azuretools.gallerycdn.vsassets.io/extensions/ms-azuretools/vscode-azurestaticwebapps/0.11.3/1665693006913/Microsoft.VisualStudio.Services.Icons.Default" width="50">][azure-static-web-apps]